schme16/gitcdn.xyz/README.md

 ##Can I manually flush the cache?
 No.
 Whilest theoretically an API could be added to allow you to request a cache flush of your item, the current implimentation of cacheing via a redirect page that only caches for ~2 hours makes the nessecity of this lower, but the server load exponentially higher.
-Feel free to still add submit it as a feature request/pull request
+Feel free to still [submit it as a feature request/pull request](https://github.com/schme16/gitcdn.xyz/issues/new)

 ##How is this Different from [RawGit.com](https://rawgit.com)